adavarski/HomeLab-Proxmox-k8s-DevSecOps-playground/README.md

 #### [(OPTIONAL DevSecOps ENV) Pentest KIND local environment (laptop)](./KIND/README.md).

-Kind (Kubernetes-in-Docker) https://kind.sigs.k8s.io : It runs
-Kubernetes clusters in Docker containers.
+Kind (Kubernetes IN Docker) https://kind.sigs.k8s.io : It runs Kubernetes clusters in Docker containers.
 It supports multi-node clusters as well as HA Clusters (High-Availability).
 It is a new project that aims to bring dockerized K3s.
 We can use this to build cluster on local dev environment.